idafchev/idafchev.github.io/_posts/2020-07-25-EKANS_analysis.md

 If you're not familiar with Go, I recommend GOing through the official tutorial [A Tour of Go](https://tour.golang.org/welcome/1).
 I went through all exercises to get some basic understanding of the language.
 Then, I compiled them locally and loaded them in a disassembler in order to compare the assembly with the actual code.
 Several online resources and blog posts explaning low level details about the Go compiler and how to reverse Go binaries also proved really helpful.

 Information about the debugging symbols in Go binaries cannot easily be stripped completely, and so the original function names can be recovered.
-I used the [Go Reverse Engineering Toolkit](https://go-re.tk/gore/) library to write a script with which to restore the symbol names in IDA.
+I used the [Go Reverse Engineering Toolkit](https://go-re.tk/gore/) library to write a script with which to restore the symbol names.
 Unfortunately, EKANS has all its non-library functions obfuscated.
 ![bintext](/images/ekans/ekans_screenshot02.png)